finos/open-source-readiness/docs/bok/Activities/Level-2/Consumption-Training.md

 ### Open Source 101
  - What is open source?
+ - What is the difference between [open source and proprietary code](../../Artifacts/Licenses)?
  - Different ways to participate in open source
  - Benefits to participating and contributing to the open source community (employee, firm, and open source community)